9 Best Compound Exercises (Full Body)

 3. Lateral Squat and Clean

-4. Two Single Arm Rows, Clean and Rotational Lunge
+4. Single Arm Row, Clean and Rotational Lunge

 8. Single Leg Glute Bridge and Tricep Skull Crushers